 One of the keys to good real estate investing is finding ways to get properties at a discount.
 One way to do this is to buy a fixer-upper.
 However, this requires some unique skills, as it’s necessary to accurately evaluate the cost of fixing up, restoring, and maintaining your investment properties.

-The Book on Estimating Rehab Costs helps investors make good decisions about fixer-uppers, breaks the process of estimating costs down into manageable chunks, and offers checklists to guide investors through the process.
+The Book on Estimating Rehab Cost helps investors make good decisions about fixer-uppers, breaks the process of estimating costs down into manageable chunks, and offers checklists to guide investors through the process.

 9. Emerging Real Estate Markets: How to Find and Profit from Up-and-Coming Areas by David Lindahl